How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 A GRAT can be an effective estate planning tool for lowering taxes.

-What is a GRAT (Grantor Retained Annuity Trust), and What are the Benefits?
+What Is a GRAT (Grantor Retained Annuity Trust) and What Are the Benefits?

 A Grantor Retained Annuity Trust, or GRAT, is an estate planning tool that provides an individual the opportunity to transfer the growth on appreciating assets to their children or other named beneficiaries with very little or no gift tax consequences.